appfolio/ae_page_objects/README.md

 - need to call super() to get the default load ensuring
 - should raise `AePageObjects::LoadingFailed` if the document should not be loaded.

+### Windows

+Every document exists within a browser window.
+The `window` attribute of a `AePageObject::Document` provides access to the window hosting the document.

 ### Conventions

 A few conventions have evolved to aid in writing maintainable page objects and test code using page objects.
 Methods